williammuji/AntiCheat/README.md

 # CheatMonitor: A Game Client Anti-Cheat

 `CheatMonitor` is a user-mode anti-cheat system designed for Massively Multiplayer Online Role-Playing Games (MMORPGs).
-Its core objective is to comprehensively and accurately detect various forms of cheating while minimizing impact on game performance, providing valuable intelligence to the server.

 The initial phase of this project focuses on **data collection and intelligence gathering**.

-## Core Design Philosophy

-*   **High Performance & Low Intrusion**: All detection sensors are meticulously designed to ensure minimal impact on game frame rates.
-A dynamic sleep mechanism is employed to intelligently manage system resource usage while guaranteeing a consistent scan frequency.
-*   **Modular & Extensible**: The system uses a modular sensor design, making it easy to add or update detection capabilities in the future without refactoring the core code.
-*   **Proactive Defense**: Beyond passive detection, the system includes proactive defense mechanisms (such as return address validation) aimed at fundamentally increasing the difficulty for cheat developers.
-*   **Data-Driven**: Robust hardware fingerprinting capabilities and a precise evidence reporting mechanism provide the data support needed for server-side behavioral analysis and banning decisions.

 ## Features

-`CheatMonitor` has implemented a comprehensive, multi-layered defense system.

 ### Proactive Defense & Hardening